epwalsh/obsidian.nvim/README.md

 " (optional) for completion:
 Plug 'hrsh7th/nvim-cmp'

-" (optional) for :ObsidianSearch command unless you use telescope:
+" (optional) for :ObsidianSearch and :ObsidianQuickSwitch commands unless you use telescope:
 Plug 'junegunn/fzf', { 'do': { -> fzf#install() } }
 Plug 'junegunn/fzf.vim'

-" (optional) for :ObsidianSearch command if you prefer this over fzf.vim:
+" (optional) for :ObsidianSearch and :ObsidianQuickSwitch command if you prefer this over fzf.vim:
 Plug 'nvim-telescope/telescope.nvim'

 " (optional) recommended for syntax highlighting, folding, etc if you're not using nvim-treesitter: